 Over the years I’ve been fortunate to work alongside inspirational and dedicated people on a number of new and interesting projects and have loved opportunities to create impact through innovation and collaborative effort.
 I see this lining up well with the work and philosophy of the Tindall Foundation in supporting people to achieve long-term change in their communities.
 I have a real appreciation of the challenges and opportunities that arise from trying to achieve change in communities and in the social services sector.

 I am originally from London, with good old Irish blood running through my veins.
 I worked in hospitality for a number of years and, after spending a couple of years travelling around Asia, Australia and New Zealand, I returned to London and worked in local community services supporting disadvantaged children and families for over 12 years.
-Now, as part of the donations team here at The Tindall Foundation, I work with great organisations that are supporting families and communities here in New Zealand.
+Now, as part of the donations team here at The Tindall Foundation, I work with great organisations supporting families and communities here in New Zealand.

 I work part-time for The Tindall Foundation managing internal and external communications, including our website, writing and producing our digital annual report and creating our e-newsletters.
 I also help some of the organisations we fund with publicity and PR for their projects.
 I also represent TTF as a committee member on the Working Together More Fund – a group of family foundations working together to fund collaborations.

 “ To be able to give is a privilege and a pleasure — not just in donations, but in advice, support and encouragement.
 However, what we do is such a small part of the equation.
 It’s the individuals, communities and organisations filled with hard-working, passionate and giving people that really make the difference.
 We are proud and grateful to them for all that they do.
 Working alongside these people is inspirational.”